sarowarahmed/ImageClassification-using-CNN-and-MLP-on-MNIST-and-FashionMNIST-Datasets/README.md

 IV.
 Images: *Folder containing visualization outputs (accuracy/loss curves, confusion matrices).*

 V. LICENSE: *A short and simple permissive license with conditions only requiring preservation of copyright and license notices.*

+<h2 align="center">🌟 Exciting Update: Internship Completion! 🌟</h3>

+This project was a part of the Internship (Machine Learning Intern at Skolar) which I have successfully completed during April 2024 to June 2024. 🎉

+During this internship, I had the amazing opportunity to work on an Image Classification project using CNN and MLP on the MNIST and Fashion MNIST datasets.
+This project helped me enhance my skills in deep learning, hyperparameter tuning, and model analysis.
+The experience was both challenging and incredibly rewarding.

+💡 Key Takeaways:

+1. Mastered the application of CNNs and MLPs in image classification.
+2. Gained a deeper understanding of hyperparameter tuning and model optimization.
+3. Improved my ability to analyze and interpret model results using visualizations and confusion matrices.

+📢 P.S.
+I have provided the intership certificate in the files.